junseonghwan/nbsr-experiments/README.md

 - dirichlet_estimation_functions.R
 - functions.R

-As a first step, make sure to install microRNAome package available on [bioconductor](https://www.bioconductor.org/packages/3.16/data/experiment/html/microRNAome.html) and recount2 data from [Zenodo](https://doi.org/10.5281/zenodo.13127864).
+First, install the microRNAome package available on Bioconductor [available here](https://www.bioconductor.org/packages/3.16/data/experiment/html/microRNAome.html) and download recount2 data from [Zenodo](https://doi.org/10.5281/zenodo.13127864).
-Also download mature miRNA sequences for human from [here](https://mirgenedb.org/fasta/hsa?mat=1) and place it as `data/hsa.fas`.
+Also download mature miRNA sequences for human from [here](https://mirgenedb.org/fasta/hsa?mat=1) as `data/hsa.fas`.

 Run `estimate_microRNAome.R` to obtain MLE for each of the cell types considered in the paper.
+The output will be written in `data/`.

 ## Figures comparing miRNA vs mRNA